Gravitational Waves, baryon asymmetry of the universe and electric dipole moment in the CP-violating NMSSM: Summary and Outlook

 \section{Summary and Outlook}

 With the LHC data accumulating at the 13 TeV energy scale, we would have more access to the Higgs CP properties, which is essential to the cosmic baryon asymmetry generation at the electroweak scale together with a strongly first order phase transition~\cite{Huang:2012wn, Chung:2012vg, Davoudiasl:2012tu}.
 In this work, we analyse the strength of the EWPT, gravitational wave production and the implementation of EWBG in the CPV NMSSM with large cancellation in the electron EDM allowed by the current eEDM measurements.
 We first explore the possibility that this model can provide a strongly first order EWPT required to explain the observed baryon asymmetry in the universe at the electroweak scale.
 Then we investigate the gravitational wave production during the strongly first order EWPT for the benchmark points and show that there exists the possibility for such gravitational waves to be detected in the future space-based interferometers like BBO and Ultimate-DECIGO.
 We further calculate the baryon asymmetry through the CP violating sources from either higgsino-singlino or higgsino-gaugino and analyze the constraints from the current search limit of the electron EDM.
 We find that the right amount of baryon asymmetry can be generated without contradicting the EDM limits for small $\tan\beta$ where the 125 GeV SM like Higgs is the second lightest neutral Higgs $H_2$ or moderate $\tan\beta$ where the 125 GeV SM like Higgs is the third lightest neutral Higgs $H_3$ in the CP-violating NMSSM.
 Such scenarios can be searched in the future for the Higgs CP properties at the LHC or some future neutron/Mercury EDM experiments (footnote 4).
+We note that the BAU evaluation method we adopt in this work(in the Sec.V.A) implicitly assumes the electroweak symmetry being broken inside the bubble and unbroken outside the bubble so that the weak sphaleron process is active outside the bubble and quenched inside the bubble.
+While, in the two benchmark models being chosen in this work the electroweak symmetry is already broken in the first step of the phase transition (which is a second order phase transition), prior to the second step first order phase transition.
+Therefore, the weak sphaleron process outside the bubble might be already exponentially suppressed by a factor of $\exp(-E_{sph}(T)/T)$, with $E_{sph}$ being the sphaleron energy, and thus highly suppressed the magnitude of the BAU being generated.
+The successful explanation of BAU requires future comprehensive studies of phase transition in the model with the electroweak symmetry being preserved outside the bubble.
+Furthermore, one should be aware the cosmologically domain walls problems which is introduced when the $Z_3$ is broken by the singlet of the model.